farski/serverless-transcribe/README.md

 Once the project has been launched in [CloudFormation](https://aws.amazon.com/cloudformation/), you will have access to a webpage that allows users to upload audio files.
 The page uploads the files directly to [S3](https://aws.amazon.com/s3/).
 The S3 bucket is configured to watch for audio files.
 When it sees new audio files, an [AWS Lambda](https://aws.amazon.com/lambda/) function is invoked, which starts a transcription job.

+File detection is based on the file extension.
+Supported extensions are: `.mp3`, `.mp4`, `.m4a`, `.wav`, and `.flac`.

 Another Lambda function is triggered via [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) when the transcription job completes (or fails).
 An email is sent to the user who uploaded file with details about the job failure, or a raw transcript that is extracted from the job results.

 The webpage is protected by HTTP Basic authentication, with a single set of credentials that you set when launching the stack.
 This is handled by an authorizer on the [API Gateway](https://aws.amazon.com/api-gateway/), and could be extended to allow for more robust authorization schemes.

-Amazon Transcribe currently has file limits of 2 hours and 1 GB.
+Amazon Transcribe currently has file limits of 4 hours and 2 Gb.

 ### AWS Costs